JamesWoolfenden/sato/README.md

  9:17PM INF Created .sato\aws_s3_bucket.pipelines3bucket.tf
 ```

 That's it.
-So by default (overidable) the parsed CloudFormation (now Terraform) will be in a .sato sub directory.
+So by default (overridable) the parsed CloudFormation (now Terraform) will be in a .sato subdirectory.
 So let's have a look see:

 ```bash